lmcinnes/umap/doc/plotting.rst

 -  darkred
 -  darkgreen

-Here we will make use of the 'fire' theme to demonstrate how simple if is to chance the aesthetics.
+Here we will make use of the 'fire' theme to demonstrate how simple it is to change the aesthetics.

 .. code:: python3